bjarneboi/bb-ts-datetime/README.md

 getCurrentYearString() - Returns the current year as a string.
 Format: "YYYY-MM-DD"

+getCurrentYear() - Returns the current year as a number.

 getCurrentTimeString() - Returns the current time as a string.
 Format: "HH:MM:SS"

 getCurrentWeekNumber() - Returns the current week number, as a number.
 Does the calculation for it, which makes it reusable and can be implemented in projects for simplicity.